Drying and storing your herbs is a great way to save money. You can extend your harvest when you learn to store dried herbs for optimum flavor.

 You should keep the leaves in airtight containers.
 Glass is my favorite container for storage.
 Mason jars work great, but any reclaimed glass container (with a lid) will fit the bill.
 Glass works best because metal and plastic can affect the flavor of some herbs.
 I have saved chopped peppermint in a plastic gallon plastic jug.
 It’s been in there for a few years.
 The herbs are still fragrant, but I will never be able to store anything else in the jar.
 It’s peppermint or nothing!

 If you have a bumper crop you can try removing the oxygen and freezing herbs in FoodSaver containers.
-As long as you keep moisture out you should be able to get a total of 18 months in the freezer.
+As long as you keep moisture out of the container, you should be able to get up to 18 months of storage in the freezer.

 Dried herbs have many uses

-These products from Amazon will help you dry and store dried herbs:
+These products from Amazon will help you dry, process and store dried herbs:

 Don’t miss the freshness you get from drying your own herbs.
-A little effort on your part will bring big rewards and have you cooking in herbs for the next year.
+A little effort on your part will bring big rewards and have you reaching into the pantry for cooking herbs for the next year.
 What other ways have you stored dried herbs?
-Share your ideas in the comments below.